Defying the odds and beating analyst forecasts: SM Energy Company (SM)

 Sponsored

-The company’s shares, operating in the sector of Energy managed to top a trading volume set approximately around 983421 for the day, which was evidently lower, when compared to the average daily volumes of the shares.
+The company’s shares, operating in the sector of Energy managed to top a trading volume set approximately around 2569668 for the day, which was evidently higher, when compared to the average daily volumes of the shares.

 During the last month, 6 analysts gave the SM Energy Company a BUY rating, 2 of the polled analysts branded the stock as an OVERWEIGHT, 4 analysts were recommending to HOLD this stock, 0 of them gave the stock UNDERWEIGHT rating, and 1 of the polled analysts provided SELL rating.